Peugeot 908 HDi FAP: 2010

-Peugeot entered 2 cars at the 2010 Silverstone 1000 km and won the race.
-Peugeot entered two cars at the 2010 Petit Le Mans, qualifying 1-2 for the race, and finishing 1-2 ahead of the 2 Audi R15s.
-The 908's last race as a factory team ended well with a controversial team-work victory by the #2 908 at the Zhuhai 1000 km.
+Peugeot entered two cars at the 2010 1000 km of Silverstone and won the race.
+Peugeot entered two cars at the 2010 Petit Le Mans, qualifying 1-2 for the race, and finishing 1-2 ahead of the two Audi R15s.
+The 908's last race as a factory team ended well with a controversial team-work victory by the #2 908 at the 2010 1000 km of Zhuhai.
 Peugeot finished off the year winning the Le Mans Series LMP1 teams championship by Oreca as well as winning the ILMC LMP1 championship.

 2011

 Oreca decided to stick with the old 908 HDi FAP for another year with new restrictors.
 This would be the last year for the 908 HDi FAP.
-Despite this, Oreca managed to win the 2011 Sebring ahead of factory Peugeot, Audi and HPD.
-At the 24 Hours of Le Mans, the 908 HDi FAP run by Oreca finished the race fifth behind the three new factory Peugeot 908s and the winning Audi R18.
+Despite this, Oreca managed to win the 2011 12 Hours of Sebring ahead of factory Peugeot, Audi and HPD.
+At the 2011 24 Hours of Le Mans, the 908 HDi FAP run by Oreca finished the race fifth behind the three new factory Peugeot 908s and the winning Audi R18.
 Oreca also managed to finish 2nd at the Petit Le Mans behind the surviving factory Peugeot 908.